 Quite naturally, the Rostov’s traditional cuisine consists of fish soup, which is delicious!

 Rostov-on-Don can be reached by plane, by train or by boat.
-The city is located near the Azov Sea and is often called a port at five seas, so getting to it for the 2018 World Cup will be no problem.
-But now that you have figured out how to get there and decided that this city is 100% worth visiting for the World Cup, you will have to find accommodation.
+The city is located near the Azov Sea and is often called a port at five seas, so getting there will be no problem.
+But now that you have figured out how to get there and decided that this city is 100% worth visiting, you will have to find accommodation.

 Here are some of the best accommodations in Rostov-on-Don: